Bishnukuet/MixClus-v1.0/Evaluation/VJ_error/README.md

 ## Main output files

-The  output of VJerror.py are the VJ error value:
+The  output of VJerror.py is the VJ error value:

 ``` diff
 VJerror : 0.002